We live in a world of accelerating change. Every day, exponential technologies are disrupting industries.

 Simply put, huddle rooms are small and practical.
 Large conference rooms are not.
 HRT enables teams to have full, interactive, face-to-face meetings without having to worry about complex equipment.
 It also eliminates the need for a shared single display and a front-of-room camera.
-As a result, each participants can sit wherever he wants and meetings can be conducted from pretty much everywhere.
+As a result, each participant can sit wherever he wants and meetings can be conducted from pretty much everywhere.

 With the world’s growing dependence on technology, companies are finding fewer reasons to resist the shift to a more virtually-based collaboration environment.

-Contact our inhouse cyborg Sammit on +971 4 346 4646 or firstname.lastname@example.org to arrange a walk-through of Huddle Room Technologies.
+Contact our in-house cyborg Sammit on +971 4 346 4646 or firstname.lastname@example.org to arrange a walk-through of Huddle Room Technologies.